Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Introduction

 The matter in the polynomial case is more complicated, and depends heavily on the choice of the field $K$.
 In this paper, we consider fields of characteristic $0$ and we call \textit{Pellian} the polynomials $D(X)$ such that the associated Pell equation has a non-trivial solution in $\overline{K}[X]$.
 Moreover, we will always assume that $D$ is squarefree.

-A necessary condition for $D(X)$ to be Pellian is that $D(X)$ is not a square and has positive even degree $2d$.
-However, unlike in the classical case, these conditions are also sufficient only if $D$ has degree $2$.
-For higher degrees there are examples of polynomials satisfying this necessary conditions but are not Pellian.
-Indeed, the problem translates to investigating whether a certain point has finite or infinite order in the Jacobian of the hyperelliptic curve $Y^2=D(X)$.
-For instance, as noted by Masser and Zannier in \cite{MasserZannier15}, the polynomial $X^4+X+t_0$, for $t_0 \in \C$, is Pellian (over $\C$) if and only if the point $(0,1)$ is torsion on the elliptic curve of equation $y^2=x^3-4t_0x+1$.
-This implies that the polynomial is Pellian for countably many complex values $t_0$, which in turn must be algebraic numbers and have bounded height by a theorem of Silverman \cite{Sil83}.
+A necessary condition for $D(X)$ to be Pellian is that $D(X)$ is not a square and has even degree $2d$.
+However, unlike the classical case, these conditions are also sufficient only if $D$ has degree $2$.
+For higher degrees there are examples of polynomials that satisfy these necessary conditions but are not Pellian (see \cite{Zannier_indam}).

-As an application of their main result, Masser and Zannier investigated the problem for the one-dimensional family $D_t(X)=X^6+X+t$.
+The problem of finding a solution of the Pell equation $A^2-DB^2=1$ translates to establishing whether a certain point has finite or infinite order in the Jacobian of the hyperelliptic curve $Y^2=D(X)$.
+Hence, applying results of unlikely intersection type, one can deduce results about the Pellianity of polynomials varying in a one-parameter family.
+Indeed, in \cite{MasserZannier15} Masser and Zannier investigated the problem for the one-dimensional family $D_t(X)=X^6+X+t$.
 Clearly, if the family were identically Pellian, then $D_{t_0}$ would be Pellian for every specialization $t_0 \in \C$.
-It can be proved that this family is not identically Pellian but there are values of the parameter $t_0 \in \C$ such that the specialized equation has a non-trivial solution.
-For example, for $t=0$, one has
+However, it can be proved that this is not the case, and actually there are only finitely many complex $t_0$ for which the polynomial $X^6+X+t_0$ is Pellian (for example $t_0=0$).

-In \cite{MasserZannier15} they proved that there are at most finitely many complex $t_0$ for which the polynomial $X^6+X+t_0$ is Pellian.
-There is nothing special about the family $X^6+X+t$ and in fact the result is true for any non-identically Pellian squarefree $D \in \overline{\Q(t)}[X]$, of even degree at least 6 and such that the Jacobian of the hyperelliptic curve $Y^2=D(X)$ does not contain a one-dimensional abelian subvariety, as proved by the same authors in \cite{MZpreprint}.
+Of course there is nothing special about the family $X^6+X+t$, and in fact the same finiteness result is true for any non-identically Pellian squarefree $D \in \overline{\Q(t)}[X]$, of even degree at least $6$ and such that the Jacobian $J_D$ of the hyperelliptic curve $Y^2=D(X)$ does not contain a one-dimensional abelian subvariety, as proved by the same authors in \cite{MZpreprint}.
+In the same paper, the authors study also the case when $J_D$ contains an elliptic curve.
 Related results for non-squarefree $D$ appear in \cite{BMPZ} and \cite{Schm}.
 In this case, one must consider the generalized Jacobian of the singular curve $Y^2=D(X)$. \\